chrisvander/zustand-computed/README.md

 ## With Middleware

-Here's an example with middleware.
-Works as expected.
+Here's an example with the Immer middleware.
+Note that types may not be as you expect when using Immer, as it derives the SetState type from the output of GetState, where `zustand-computed` makes SetState only allow the regular Store and the GetState return both the store and the computed store.

 ```ts
 const useStore = create<Store>()(